xperiments/ANEFileSyncInterface/README.md

 #### setEnabledActions(actions : String) : void;

-    Sets the avaliable server actions.
+    Comma separated string to set the avaliable server actions.
     By default all avaliable actions are enabled.

     Avaliable actions are: